hazelcast/hazelcast-go-client/README.md

 ```
-Congratulations, you just started a Hazelcast Go Client.
+Congratulations, you just started a Hazelcast Go client.

 **Using a Map**